reynico/blog.nico.ninja/_posts/2022-05-15-hiding-your-footprints.markdown

 # Additional resources

-Hope you enjoyed our trip trying to cleanup some footprints along the Internet!
+Hope you enjoyed our trip trying to clean up some footprints along with the Internet!
 It's not an easy task, but you can do a lot about your privacy in your spare time.
 Here are some resources to learn more about privacy:

 - [r/privacy](https://www.reddit.com/r/privacy/)
 - [r/opsec](https://www.reddit.com/r/opsec/)